Abhiram-Siriki45/Final-Year-Project-Ideas/README.md

 # Final Year Project Ideas 💡👨🏻‍💻

-> ### This project is excluded for Hacktoberfest.
+> ### This Project is excluded for Hacktoberfest.
 Please use this as a testing project.

 > ### *Instead of just adding your name and email, why not create a list of project ideas?*